Aliases for DAG1 Gene

 DAG1 (Dystroglycan 1) is a Protein Coding gene.
-Diseases associated with DAG1 include Muscular Dystrophy-Dystroglycanopathy , Type A, 9 and Muscular Dystrophy-Dystroglycanopathy , Type C, 9.
+Diseases associated with DAG1 include Muscular Dystrophy-Dystroglycanopathy , Type C, 9 and Muscular Dystrophy-Dystroglycanopathy , Type A, 9.
 Among its related pathways are Blood-Brain Barrier and Immune Cell Transmigration: Pathways Overview and Agrin Interactions at Neuromuscular Junction.
-Gene Ontology (GO) annotations related to this gene include calcium ion binding and protein complex binding.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding.

 UniProtKB/Swiss-Prot Summary for DAG1 Gene

 The dystroglycan complex is involved in a number of processes including laminin and basement membrane assembly, sarcolemmal stability, cell survival, peripheral nerve myelination, nodal structure, cell migration, and epithelial polarization.

 Alpha-dystroglycan is an extracellular peripheral glycoprotein that acts as a receptor for both extracellular matrix proteins containing laminin-G domains.
 Receptor for laminin-2 (LAMA2) and agrin in peripheral nerve Schwann cells.
 Also acts as a receptor for laminin LAMA5 (By similarity).

 [Beta-dystroglycan]: Transmembrane protein that plays important roles in connecting the extracellular matrix to the cytoskeleton.
 Acts as a cell adhesion receptor in both muscle and non-muscle tissues.
 Receptor for both DMD and UTRN and, through these interactions, scaffolds axin to the cytoskeleton.
 Also functions in cell adhesion-mediated signaling and implicated in cell polarity.

 (Microbial infection) Alpha-dystroglycan acts as a receptor for lassa virus and lymphocytic choriomeningitis virus glycoprotein and class C new-world arenaviruses (PubMed:16254364, PubMed:19324387, PubMed:17360738).
 Alpha-dystroglycan acts as a Schwann cell receptor for Mycobacterium leprae, the causative organism of leprosy, but only in the presence of the G-domain of LAMA2 (PubMed:9851927).